Keshavpal22/RemoteRemedy/README.md

 <h2>📌Introduction</h2>

-Remote Remedy is designed to make healthcare simple and accessible for both doctors and patients.
+RemoteRemedy is designed to make healthcare simple and accessible for both doctors and patients.
 It allows patients to connect with doctors through video calls, manage their health records, and make payments easily.
 For doctors, the app provides tools to schedule consultations, write prescriptions, and manage their time effectively.

 <h2>💡Features</h2>